kbase/kbase-ui/docs/new-build.md

   - nginx server
   - kbase-ui configuration

+in the GHA build, the workflow takes care of building the image.

+for local consumption:

 - make the image:
   - `sh scripts/shell/build-image.sh`

 - run the image:
+    - `sh scripts/shell/run-image.sh`

 docker-compose --rm up